Democrats dominate as economic woes take a toll on Trump's GOP. Takeaways from Election Day 2025

 Maine voters defeated a measure that would have mandated showing an ID at the polls while approving a “red flag” rule meant to make it easier for family members to petition a court to restrict a potentially dangerous person’s access to guns.

+Colorado approved raising taxes on people earning more than $300,000 to fund school meal programs and food assistance for low-income state residents.

-And in California, Gov. Gavin Newsom, frequently mentioned as a 2028 presidential hopeful, is leading a charge to redraw congressional maps to give Democrats as many as five more House seats in upcoming elections.
+And in California, Gov. Gavin Newsom, frequently mentioned as a 2028 presidential hopeful, led a triumphant charge to redraw congressional maps to give Democrats as many as five more House seats in upcoming elections.

 The push is the centerpiece of a Democratic effort to counter new Republican maps in Texas and elsewhere that were drawn to boost the GOP’s chances in next year’s fight to control Congress.
-For the new maps to count in 2026, however, voters will first have to approve a yes-or-no ballot question known as Proposition 50.
+For the new maps to count in 2026, however, Californians had to vote on a yes-or-no ballot question known as Proposition 50.
+It was easily approved.